Term Work, Tests, and Final Exams

 For some examinations, particularly those with multiple-choice questions and/or those designed to be read mechanically, there may be an answer key that is essential to the understanding of the marking of the examination.
 In such cases, an answer key should be included with the photocopy of the exam.
 If it is not, the student may contact the relevant department to see if one is available.

-Forms are available at the Office of the Faculty Registrar, or online.
+Forms are available at the Office of the Faculty Registrar, or on the Faculty exam webpage.

-Deadlines to request a recheck or reread can be found online.
+Deadlines to request a recheck or reread can be found on the Faculty exam webpage.